JackAlexanderClark/Ultimate-Movie-Vendor/readme.md

 ### Credits
 1. Jack Clark
-2. Code Institute Tutor (Ben Smith)
+2. Thanks in particular to my Code Institute Tutor (Ben Smith) for his help throughout this course.